 After presenting a mid-air prevention seminar at more than a dozen locations around the country, I’d like to highlight some observations and issues that came up during our discussions.
-First, we’ll review what the regulations say, then we’ll break them down and at look how they might be applied in specific scenarios.
+First, we’ll review what the regulations say, then we’ll break them down and look at how they might be applied in specific scenarios.

 The good news is that the FAA is currently operating under a new, so-called “Compliance Philosophy,” showing a kinder and gentler treatment of those charged with potential violations of the Federal Aviation Regulations and other aviation laws.
 However, the bad news is that FAA enforcement of the laws and regulations is still alive and well in many cases.